filipgrigorov/deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]

+## Reward
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal of the agent is to collect 13+ rewards for a consecutive 100 episodes.

+## States
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

+## Actions
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.